-San Francisco Green Film Festival is the Bay Area’s leading movement for films and conversations about people and the planet.
-Our mission is to educate and connect communities through forward-thinking programs of environmental films, dialogue, and action opportunities.
+As the leading movement for films and conversations about people and the planet, our mission is to educate and connect communities through forward-thinking programs of environmental films, dialogue, and action opportunities.

 San Francisco is a city of people that care deeply about the environment.
-At the heart of the global Green movement, it leads by example and challenges government, business and communities alike to live a more sustainable future.
+At the heart of the global green movement, it leads by example and challenges government, business and communities alike to live a more sustainable future.

 But, even here, it can be hard to cut through the noise, to get to the facts and feel you can make something happen.